Sustainable Agriculture Institute

 - Check email and names of people they received a message from to ensure they are legitimate.

-- Look for inconsistencies or give-aways (e.g. grammar mistakes, capital letters, excessive number of exclamation marks.)
+- Look for inconsistencies or give-aways (e.g. grammar mistakes, capital letters, an excessive number of exclamation marks.)

 If an employee isn’t sure that an email they received is safe, they can refer to our Technical Services Department.